How to Install OpenJDK 8 on Ubuntu 24.04, 22.04 or 20.04

 Install OpenJDK 8 JDK and JRE

 With the availability of the OpenJDK 8 packages confirmed, you can now proceed to install them.
-The following terminal commands will install both the Java Runtime Environment (JRE) and the Java Development Kit (JDK).
+The following terminal commands will install the Java Runtime Environment (JRE) and the Java Development Kit (JDK).

 To install the OpenJDK 8 JRE, use: